 The medical staff includes board-certified physicians (family medicine, internal medicine and sports medicine), nurse practitioners, physician assistants, physical therapists, a registered dietitian and, in conjunction with the Counseling and Mental Health Center (CMHC), an integrated behavioral health team.
 UHS offers laboratory, radiology and ultrasound services and other specialty services including an allergy shot/immunization/travel health clinic, women's health and sports medicine.

 For routine health concerns, students can schedule appointments by calling (512) 471-4955 on weekdays during posted business hours.
 Students can also schedule many types of appointments online.
 Students whose illness or injury requires prompt medical attention may be asked to come to UHS for an urgent care visit not requiring an appointment.
 Regular operating hours, as well as those for the summer semester, holidays and semester breaks, are posted on the UHS website.

 Students with medical emergencies should go directly to an emergency facility or call 911.

-The Longhorn Wellness Center, part of University Health Services and the Counseling and Mental Health Center, supports student life and academic success by addressing relevant health topics including high risk drinking prevention, bystander interventions, sleep promotion, healthy sexuality, interpersonal violence prevention, active living, and mental health promotion.
-The Longhorn Wellness Center uses multi-level, evidence-based prevention strategies such as peer education, social marketing, social norms initiatives, environmental change strategies, and strategic campus partnerships.
+The Longhorn Wellness Center (LWC), part of UHS and CMHC, supports student life and academic success by addressing relevant health topics including high risk drinking prevention, bystander interventions, sleep promotion, healthy sexuality, interpersonal violence prevention, active living and mental health promotion.
+The LWC uses multi-level, evidence-based prevention strategies such as peer education, social marketing, social norms initiatives, environmental change strategies and strategic campus partnerships.

-University Health Services accepts most types of health insurance; however, students are not required to have health insurance to use University Health Services.
-For more information, including types of plans with which claims cannot be filed, go to the University Health Services website.
+UHS accepts most types of health insurance; however, students are not required to have health insurance to use UHS.
+For more information, including types of plans with which claims cannot be filed, go to the UHS website.